 - Other — Miscellaneous uses such as line item adjustments, order deposits, line item discounts, tax adjustments, etc.

 Every source of revenue or cost throughout the system is assigned to a line item code.
 Each line item code record, in turn, is associated with both a revenue-side and cost-side general ledger accounting code.
 This allows users to assign the same line item code (ex: “Printing”) to both a Purchase and an Invoice.
 All the necessary accounting logic is completely transparent.

 Learn more about line item codes.

-The Rate Cards module stores special pricing and commissions associated with line item codes.
+The Rate Cards module stores special pricing and commissions associated with LICs.
 You can create custom rate cards to link to specific customers or you can use them for special pricing situations.

 The Templates module stores templates for several record types: orders, purchase orders, shipments, and campaigns.
 It offers management the opportunity to standardize activities and better control the wording viewed by clients.
 As an efficiency gain, rather than re-entering similar data over and over, you can simply select a template to start these records.

 The Task Groups module is used to create workflows which can then be assigned to jobs and line item codes.
 These process templates help automate the setup of workflows around assemblies and other multi-task fulfillments.